Curvature in conformal mappings of 2D lattices and foam structure: Higher Order Terms in the Complex Curvature

 Consider again the the straight line K in the z-plane, as shown Fig. (\ref{curvature1}).
 Note that the tangent vector at $p$ upon being mapped by the function $w=f(z)$ is, after being translated to $f(p)$, magnified by a length $|f_{1}(p)|$ and rotated by an angle $Arg[f_{1}(p)]$.
 Similarly, upon applying the mapping $w=f(z)$, the tangent vector at $q$ is, after being translated to $f(q)$, magnified by a length $|f_{1}(q)|$ and rotated by an angle $Arg[f_{1}(q)]$.
 However, the rotation of the tangent vector at $f(q)$ will differ very slightly by $\Delta\widetilde{\phi}$ from the rotation suffered by the tangent vector at $f(p)$.

-To compute the difference in angle between the tangent vectors consider the two points p and q as shown on the left hand side of Fig. (\ref{curvature2}), upon applying the mapping $f_{1}(z)$ the points are now located at $f_{1}(p)$ and $f_{1}(q)$, respectively.
+To compute the difference in angle between the tangent vectors consider the two points p and q as shown in Fig. (\ref{curvature2}a), upon applying the mapping $f_{1}(z)$ the points are now located at $f_{1}(p)$ and $f_{1}(q)$, respectively.
 Where the vector connecting $f_{1}(p)$ to $f_{1}(q)$ is labelled $\chi$ and is given by

 where we have made use of Eq.($\!\!$~\ref{eq:myvector}).